Spoon Radio

 Spoon is a social digital audio live streaming service.
 It is developed by Spoon Radio Inc., a South Korea-based company with a US office located in San Francisco, California.
 It allows users to listen to streamers and even start their own live streams using their smartphones and web, without any other equipment.
-It provides services in four languages, including South Korea, the United States, Japan, and Middle Eastern and North African regions.
+It provides services in four languages, including South Korea, Japan, and Middle Eastern and North African regions.

 History

 CEO Neil Choi, together with founders Hyuk Jun Choi and Hee-jae Lee, started their company Mykoon in 2013 with Plugger, a smartphone battery sharing service.
 They created Spoon Radio as their flagship on March 23, 2016.
 Two years since its inception, it got its backing in Series B funding from investors – namely Softbank Ventures Asia, KB Investment (KBIC), and Goodwater Capital – wherein they invested a total of $17 million.
 As part of its global expansion effort, Spoon has also hired Fernando Pizarro, media and internet executive from Disney, Discovery Communications and Yahoo!, as vice president.